aish7manoj/aish-todolist/README.md

 ## Usage

-- Add a new task by typing in the input field and clicking the "Add" button.git
+- Add a new task by typing in the input field and clicking the "Add" button.
 - Edit or delete tasks using the corresponding buttons.
 - Mark tasks as completed by checking the checkbox next to each task.